-Chair: the appointed administrative chair manages the business of their participatory governance body, or a standing committee (see p.
-12).
+Chair: the appointed administrative chair manages the business of their participatory governance body, or a standing committee .

-Co-chair: the elected co-chair is selected by the committee itself from the current membership; the elected co-chair rotates on an annual basis between faculty and classified constituency representatives and serves alongside the appointed administrative chair (see p.
-13).
+Co-chair: the elected co-chair is selected by the committee itself from the current membership; the elected co-chair rotates on an biennial basis between faculty and classified constituency representatives and serves alongside the appointed administrative chair.

-Committee: the majority of the participatory governance body is composed of committees; they are composed of constituency representatives, and ex-officio and advisory members, and are permanent parts of the internal governance process of the college (see p.
-24).
+Committee: the majority of the participatory governance structure is composed of committees; each committee is composed of constituency representatives, ex-officios, and advisory members; these committees are permanent parts of the internal governance process of the college.

-Consensus: describes a general state of agreement rather than a "majority opinion" (see p.
-12).
+Consensus: describes a general state of agreement rather than a "majority opinion".

-Constituency group: campus groups representing students, staff, faculty or supervisors/administrators, including Associated Students of Grossmont College, Classified Senate, Academic Senate and Administrators' Association, respectively (see p.
-13).
+Constituency group: campus groups representing students, classified professionals, faculty, and supervisors/administrators, including Associated Students of Grossmont College, Classified Senate, Academic Senate, and Administrators' Association, respectively.

-College Council Convener: manages the business of the College Council and leads the college council membership in the oversite of the standing committees and Grossmont Colleges participatory governance as the apex participatory governance body.
-The CC Convener is a non-voting member and leads in a non-biased manner. (p.
-12).
+College Council Convener: manages the business of the College Council and leads the college council membership in the oversite of the standing committees.
+The council is Grossmont College's apex participatory governance body.
+The College Council Convener is a non-voting member and leads in a non-biased manner.

-College Council: the apex participatory governance body..
+College Council: the apex participatory governance body.

-Decision: the participatory governance structure makes recommendations to the college president who ultimately makes decisions.
+Decision: the participatory governance structure makes recommendations to the college president who ultimately makes all final decisions.

-Deficit-minded: deficit-based perspectives often focus on needs such as missing resources and what students, administrators faculty, or staff don't have.
-This can perpetuate negative stereotypes (see asset-minded).
+Deficit-minded: deficit-based perspectives often focus on needs such as missing resources and what students, administrators, faculty, or classified professionals lack.
+This can perpetuate negative stereotypes (reference asset-minded).

-Discussion: within participatory governance bodies, discussion refers to dialogue addressing issues of shared importance that seeks consensus (see p.
-11 - 12).
+Discussion: when seeking consensus within participatory governance bodies, discussion refers to dialogue addressing the issues of shared importance.

-Equity: Equity is not about equal treatment of all students.
-Rather, it is about equal outcomes achieved by individualizing the instruction and support for each and every student.
-Equity is about all students succeeding, especially when measured according to differences such as race, ethnicity, socioeconomic status, gender, gender identity, sexual orientation, language, and family background.
-Building equity in education shifts the focus of responsibility for academic achievement from the students to the professional administrators and teachers who are the educators in the school.
-Students have to do their part, but the adults in the building need to teach in a way so that all students can succeed.
+Equity: equity is not about equal treatment of all students.
+Rather, it is about equal outcomes for all which are achieved by individualizing the instruction and support for each individual student.
+Equity is about ensuring our students have the tools necessary to succeed, especially when measured according to differences such as race, ethnicity, socioeconomic status, gender, gender identity, sexual orientation, language, and family background.
+Building equity in education shifts the focus of responsibility for academic achievement from the students to the classified professionals, administrators, and teachers who all contribute to our students' education.
+Students have to do their part, but the professionals on campus need to treat our students equitably, in and out of the classroom, so all students can succeed.

-Executive leadership: this group includes the sr. dean of CPIE, the vice presidents and president of the college.
+Executive leadership: this group includes the sr. dean of CPIE, the vice presidents, and the president of the college.

 Governance body: any council or committee in the participatory governance structure.

-Ex officio: literally "by virtue of their office," refers to a committee member who is appointed to a committee or council because they have an expertise and/or official position relevant to the work of the committee; have full rights and can vote (see p.
-14).
+Ex officio: literally "by virtue of their office," refers to a committee member who is appointed to a committee or council because they have an expertise and/or official position relevant to the work of the committee; they have full rights and can vote.